apify/apify-cli/docs/reference.md

   $ apify push [ACTORID]

 ARGUMENTS
-  ACTORID  ID of an existing actor on the Apify platform where the files will be pushed.
-If not provided, the command
+  ACTORID  Name or ID of the Actor to push (e.g. "apify/hello-world" or "E2jjCZBezvAZnX8Rb").
+If not provided, the
-           will create or modify the actor with the name specified in ".actor/actor.json" file.
+           command will create or modify the actor with the name specified in ".actor/actor.json" file.

 OPTIONS
-  -b, --build-tag=build-tag              Build tag to be applied to the successful actor build.
+  -b, --build-tag=build-tag              Build tag to be applied to the successful Actor build.
 By default, it is taken
                                          from the ".actor/actor.json" file

   -v, --version=version                  Actor version number to which the files should be pushed.
 By default, it is
                                          taken from the ".actor/actor.json" file.

   -w, --wait-for-finish=wait-for-finish  Seconds for waiting to build to finish, if no value passed, it waits forever.

+  --no-prompt                            Do not prompt for opening the actor details in a browser.
+This will also not
+                                         open the browser automatically.

   --version-number=version-number        DEPRECATED: Use flag version instead.
 Actor version number to which the files
                                          should be pushed.
 By default, it is taken from the ".actor/actor.json" file.